gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Basic Math Symbols
 ![chordic-basic-math-symbols](./11-basic-math-symbols.png)
 **Equals** and **Minus** are commonly used as increase/decrease shortcuts, so stacking them feels natural.
 Quickly typing words like “b-U-Y” may activate the Equals chord. **Plus** chord is the Minus chord with an added key. **Underscore** chord is placed below Minus since its character appears as a lowered Minus.
-Underscore could be activated with words like “da-M-N.”
+Underscore may be activated when words like “da-M-N” are typed quickly.

 ### Parentheses
 _All parentheses chords are paired next to each other.
 The most common regular parentheses are placed on the home row_.